Code-Institute-Submissions/htmltablebuilder/README.md

 <mark>Now the **html_table_builder** sheet has been setup for Publishing</mark>

+Now go ahead and Run the Application with the instructions below.

 --------------------------------

 ## Python Application

 ### Login

+<mark>Remember open all links in a new tab</mark>

 [Open the App on Screen 1](https://html-table-builder.herokuapp.com/)